bigpigeon.us webpage WWII-Japan > Naval War with Japan > © 2023 by Robert A. Christiansen, The US Submarine Force, updated by RAC 17 May 2022.

 Japan is an island nation and thus is dependent on maritime traffic.
 When WW II ended, Japan was being brought to its knees in several respects, one being the destruction of its maritime fleet.
 Over half of the loss in tonnage was due to United States Navy submarine attacks.

-During WW II, 263 US submarines went on combat patrols.
+During WWII, 263 US submarines went on combat patrols.
 Of these, 52 were lost.
 Almost all losses occurred in the Pacific Theater.
 Around 3,500 submariners died. |

 Sources for Big Pigeon's Naval War with Japan > US Submarine Force webpage: